History of China

 The People's Republic of China (1949–Present)

-Established in 1949 by Mao Zedong after the civil war, the People’s Republic initiated vast social and economic changes, culminating in significant movements like:
+Led by Mao Zedong after the civil war, the People’s Republic initiated vast social and economic changes, culminating in significant movements like:

 - The Great Leap Forward (1958-1962): An ambitious campaign aimed at rapid industrialization that resulted in widespread famine.